How to do small business payroll

 2. Register with the Electronic Federal Tax Payment System (EFTPS)

-If you’re going to use software that includes a payroll service, you might be able to skip this step too.
-The software will send your tax payment for you.
-We’ll talk about this more in a bit.
+If you’re going to use software that includes a payroll service, the software could automatically send your tax payment for you.

-Before you hire someone, it’s best to know your legal responsibilities as an employer, right?
-This includes paying your employees on time, withholding and paying the appropriate taxes and more.
+Before you hire someone, it’s best to know your legal responsibilities as an employer.
+This includes paying your employees on time, withholding and paying taxes, and more.
 If you don’t do this correctly, the penalties can be severe.

-For example, as a small business, it is critical to make sure all of your business insurance policies are up to date and relevant.
-Did you know that having workers’ compensation insurance is required in most states?
+For example, as a small business, it is critical to make sure all of your business insurance policies are up-to-date and relevant.

 Here are a few payroll-related laws you’ll want to familiarize yourself with: